dhruvkar/stic/README.md

 stic does three things:

-* Generates a folder structure, if it doesn't exist already (see below).
-If you don't have one of the folders below, it'll generate it, otherwise leave will leave the folder structure alone.
+* Generates a folder structure, if it doesn't exist already.
+If you don't have any of folders below, it'll generate it, otherwise leave will leave the folder structure unaltered.

 ```
 -public